huangc/WGvarINDEL/README.md

 2. Edit and prepare for the prerequisite files and softwares as described in PREREQ.sh, then `sh PREREQ.sh`
 3. Generate and submit qsub script for whole genome blat alignment on Mason: `sh x1-WGblat`
-4. Submit qsub script for whole genome indel analysis on Mason: `qsub x2-WGindel`
+4. Submit qsub script for whole genome indel analysis on Mason: `qsub x2-WGindel` 4a. (alternatively) Submit x2 qsub script that run each sample in parallel: `qsub x2-WGindel-mp`
 5. Find main outputs in *data/*.
 6. Cleanup files with `sh xcleanup`